apaarmann/pizzahub/README.md

 * To configure, start by editing database connection variables in .env.php in project root.

-* Create database as selected on previous step. *Default is named 'pizza_app'*
+* Create MySQL database as selected on previous step. *Default is named 'pizza_app'*

 * Setup database tables by running the following command in project root
     <br/>